leap0x7b/cherry/packages.md

 > Channels available: `github`, `gitlab`, `bitbucket`, `mercurial`, Note that channels other than GitHub channel not tested yet!

+### Removing a package

+If a package is valid you can remove it, Simply type `cherry remove package-dir`.

 ### Running a package

 If your package is app then simply run package by typing `cherry run package-directory`